Not everyone loves long-form writing

 The handoff process is buttery smooth.
 The writing gets done on time.
 The objective stays top of mind as the piece takes shape.
 And you’re surprised (in a good way) by the insights they bring to the table.

-You can finally unclench your jaw because you know it’s handled.
+You can finally unclench your jaw because you can trust it’s handled.

-The boost of outside support makes it easier to hit your goals and stay ahead on content production instead of constantly playing catch-up.
+The outside support makes it easier to hit your goals and stay ahead on content production instead of constantly playing catch-up.

 If you’re nodding along so far, we should probably meet.